6 Video Interview Tips

 With the world currently in the midst of the COVID-19 pandemic, the use of video interviews has soared due to companies adopting strict social distancing practices.

-1. Create an Interview Room
+1. Create a Video Interview Room

 It is very important to ensure you are in a quiet, well-lit space where there isn’t too much background clutter.
 You want the interviewer to focus on you, not your Tiger King mural in the background.